sixty-north/cosmic-ray/docs/index.md

 ## Details of Common Commands

-Cosmic-Ray uses a verb-options pattern for commands, similar to how git does things.
+Most Cosmic Ray commands use a verb-options pattern, similar to how git does things.

 Possible verbs are: